ahoymarcus/nextjs-myjs-tech-blog/articles/advanced-message-queuing-protocol-2022-03-17.md

 #### Exchanges and Exchanges Types

 Exchanges are AMQP entities where messages are sent to, and they in turn route those messages into 0 or many queues.
 These exchanges entities have some attributes like:

 1. **Name**
- 2. **Durability**: the exchanges survive the broker restart
+2. **Durability**: the exchanges survive the broker restart.
 3. **Auto-delete**: the exchange is deleted when the last queue is unbound from it.
 4. **Arguments**: this one is optinal, and it is used by plugins for broker-specific features.

 ###### Default exchange

 This type of exchange may appear to be direct, because it has a empty string as the name property, which comes predefined by the broker.
 And this is a simpler disposition that may be useful to simpler applications: